lunardao/research/ally_portal/process.md

 - Write an [LIP](https://wiki.lunardao.net/lip-0001.html) (LunarDAO Improvement Proposal).
 - Post in on the forum and discuss with the community.
 - Announce voting.
 - Deposit 0.2 ETH to be able to submit a proposal.
 The deposit is returned when the proposal have been accepted or rejected.
-If the member have insufficient amount for deposit and offering of 0.x ETH can be given to the treasury.
-The offering will not b returned.
+If the member have insufficient amount for deposit and offering of 0.1 ETH can be given to the treasury.
+The offering will not be returned.
 - Submit proposal.
 - The vote shall be open for 72h, after this time there will be a grace period during which any member can ragequit if they disagree with the outcome of the vote.
 - 50% + 1 $VOX is needed for a proposal to be approved, otherwise the proposal is rejected.
-- If approved --> Investment is send to the supported project.
+- If approved --> Funds sent to the supported project.

-More on governance in the [Whitepaper](https://github.com/lunardao/dao#governance)
+More on governance in the [Whitepaper](https://github.com/lunardao/dao#governance).

 To get in contact with LunarDAO community and squad, check out our forum, ircd chat, tg and twitter [here](https://lunardao.net/community.html).